Use the drop-down menu or type in a player's name

 Altidore grew up in the American youth system, playing in the 2005 U-17 World Cup and winning 17 caps as a member of the U-20 squad.
 The prolific forward netted four goals in five starts during the U-20 2007 World Cup, helping his team reach the quarterfinals.
 (The Thomas Rongen–coached side also included Freddy Adu, Michael Bradley, Dax McCarty, and Robbie Rogers.)
 Altidore also played for the 2008 U.S. Olympic team, seeing action in all three matches and scoring against the Netherlands.

 But the young striker has made his biggest impression on the senior team.
 Although just 23, Altidore is over the half-century mark in caps and has 20 goals (as of September 2013).

 The 2011-2012 season, the first one where he found consistent playing time since leaving the Red Bulls in 2008, was his finest to date.
 He moved to AZ Alkmaar in the Eredivisie and scored 15 goals over 31 games.
 "I got a chance to play.
 I got a chance to play consistently.
 I didn’t just get one game.
 I got a few games in a row and I think when you do that, you start to get confident.
 And any player that's confident, you can do good things," Altidore told MLSsoccer.com.
 The time on the field helped Altidore, who has always been remarkably skilled physically, develop timing and touch.

 And he keeps getting better.
 Altidore scored 31 goals for AZ in 2012-2013, forcing Jurgen Klinsmann to make him a first-choice starter for the United States and earning him a transfer to Sunderland in the English Premier League.
-The forward is a handful and his increasing skills make him even more dangerous.
-Despite some brief periods in Klinsmann's doghouse, he'll play a significant role in the lead-up to the 2014 World Cup and beyond.—NOAH DAVIS
+He's struggled at Sunderland, but the forward will play a significant role in the 2014 World Cup and beyond.—NOAH DAVIS